 San Diego is just over two hours from Palm Springs.
 This buzzing beach city offers countless attractions that people of all interests and age groups will enjoy.

 Outdoor enthusiasts will delight in the miles of sandy coastline.
-You’ll find some of the most pictures beaches in California in San Diego.
+San Diego’s beaches are quite famous and are among the most picturesque in California.

 Balboa Park is possibly the city’s most popular attraction.
 It offers plenty of scenic urban space.
 It also houses the world-famous San Diego Zoo!